 During the first trimester of pregnancy, your doctor would want to determine your thyroid level.
 If you have hypothyroid or hyperthyroid, you will be kept under close monitoring throughout the pregnancy to ensure that your thyroid hormones stay under control as it is essential for the proper development of the baby.

-Catching Rubella during pregnancy can hurt baby’s heart, sight and hearing.
-While most women develop immunity against German Measles as kids, either through vaccination or by contracting it during childhood, there may be ones who have never got it and are at risk of getting Rubella during pregnancy.
+Catching rubella during pregnancy can hurt your baby’s heart, sight, and hearing.
+While most women develop immunity against German measles as kids, either through vaccination or by contracting it during childhood, there may be ones who have never got it and are at risk of getting it during pregnancy.
 They must be very careful and stay away from anyone who has measles.
-There are no medicines or injections at this stage to prevent Rubella.
+There are no medicines or injections at this stage to prevent rubella.

-This is a combination of blood test and a nuchal translucency scan that is done towards the end of the first trimester to determine if the baby has any genetic abnormalities like Downs syndrome.
-This is done alongside your normal scan for more specific results.
+This test is a combination of a blood test and a nuchal translucency scan that is done towards the end of the first trimester to determine if the baby has any genetic abnormalities like Downs syndrome.
+It is done alongside your normal scan for more specific results.

-A blood test is done to check if a virus called CMV infects you.
-A mother infected with this virus can pass it on to the foetus, and it may have severe implications for the developing baby like hearing loss or mental retardation.
+Although this blood test is not mandatory, it could be prescribed to check for a CMV infection.
+A mother infected with the CMV virus can pass it on to the foetus, and it could have severe implications for the developing baby like hearing loss or mental retardation.

 Hepatitis C blood test is optional and usually suggested if you believe that you may be infected by Hepatitis C. This test is only done if the doctors observe any symptoms of Hepatitis C from you.

+This is another test that is not prescribed usually, but if your doctor thinks it is important for you, he/she may ask you to get an HSV blood test.
 Herpes is a common and very painful infection that takes place in the mouth or the genital area.
 If not treated, it can cause brain damage in babies.
-Hence a blood test is done to check the presence of this infection in expecting mothers in case they show any symptoms of herpes.
+The blood test is done to check the presence of this infection in expecting mothers in case they show any symptoms of herpes.

-Test for sickle cell disease or thalassemia is among the early pregnancy genetic blood test.
-Sickle cell disorder and thalassemia are two types of blood cell disorder can make you anaemic and can be passed on to your little one.
+Test for sickle cell disease or thalassemia is done only in selective patients in the first trimester.
+Sickle cell disorder and thalassemia are two types of blood cell disorders that can make you anaemic and can be passed on to your little one.

-A toxoplasmosis infection may be passed on to the unborn baby f the mother contracts the infection in the first trimester, or in the first few week before conceiving, and it is this important to test for it.
-The infection may result in organ damage, miscarriage, or even stillbirth
+A toxoplasmosis infection may be passed on to the unborn baby if the mother contracts the infection in the first trimester, or in the first few weeks before conceiving.
+Although the test is done selectively, it is prescribed to prevent organ damage, miscarriage, or even stillbirth due to the infection.

-What Blood Tests are Done at Home or the Collection Centre, Safely?
+Which Blood Tests Are Done at Home or the Collection Centre, Safely?